nazish-qamar/ethereum-price-prediction-api/README.md

 # ethereum-price-prediction-api
-A streamlit based web API for an interactive dashboard for forecasting Ethereum price for the next seven days
+A streamlit based web API for displaying current ethereum price and forecasting the price for the next seven days

 ### Features:
 #### 1. Displaying the current ethereum price trend over the time